zxrs/monkeygestures/README.md

 - Go back and go forward does not work on chrome page and "AMO".
 - Sometimes context menu shows for a moment.
+- x86_64-pc-msvc toolchain does not work.
+You have to use i686-pc-msvc on 64bit platform.